GMP Degree / Mechanical and Manufacturing Engineering

 Learning and Assessment Situations (LAS):

-• SAÉ: Independently provide a functional and optimized solution that meets industrial needs throughout the entire lifecycle
+- SAÉ: Independently provide a functional and optimized solution that meets industrial demand throughout the entire lifecycle

 Resources (materials)